Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 Socialization is also crucial for Mastiffs, mainly due to their protective instincts towards strangers and other animals.

-They may become overly aggressive or fearful in new situations without proper socialization from a young age.
+They may become overly aggressive or fearful in new situations if not properly socialized from a young age.
 Owners need to expose them regularly to different people, animals, and environments so they learn appropriate behavior.

 Despite these challenges, Mastiffs are intelligent dogs who thrive on positive reinforcement-based training rather than harsh punishment techniques.
 They respond well to their owners’ praise, treats, playtime, or attention.